-The present separate financial statements have been prepared assuming that the Bank will continue as a going concern in substantially the same scope, in the foreseeable future, i.e. within at least 12 months from the date of the reporting period end, considering the information presented in Notes 50 Capital adequacy management and 51 Subsequent events, concerning capital adequacy ratios as at 1 January 2018, as well as the plan to increase of the Bank's capital.
+The present consolidated financial statements have been prepared assuming that the companies within the Group will continue as a going concern in substantially the same scope, in the foreseeable future, i.e. within at least 12 months from the date of the reporting period end, considering the information presented in Notes 50 Capital adequacy management and 51 Subsequent events, concerning capital adequacy ratios as at 1 January 2018, as well as the plan to increase of the Bank's capital.